| Site Map | Search Warsailors.com | |

 D/S Inger Elisabeth To Inger Elisabeth on the "Ships starting with I" page.
-Manager: Jacob Kjøde A/S, Bergen Built at Framnes Mek Verksted A/S, Sandefjord in 1920.
+Manager: Jacob Kjøde A/S, Bergen Built at Framnes Mek.
+Verksted A/S, Sandefjord in 1920.
 Previous name Cissy until 1939.
 Captain: Andreas Seim.
+Related item on this website:

-Inger Elizabeth departed Sydney NS for Port Alfred on Sept.
-13-1942 with a cargo of 3400 tons of coal, sailing in Convoy SQ 36.
+Inger Elizabeth departed Sydney, C.B. again for Port Alfred on Sept.
+12-1942 with a cargo of 3400 tons of coal, sailing in Convoy SQ 36 (ref. external link in the Voyage Record).
 On Sept.
 15, when 4-5 n. miles off land near Cap de Rosier, Gulf of St. Lawrence, she was torpedoed by U-517 (Härtwig), struck in the starboard side amidships, in the after part of No. 2 hatch and the boiler room.
-At the time of attack she was on a course 340° true, sailing at a speed of 7 knots, in clear and calm weather.
+At the time of attack she was on a course 340° true, sailing at a speed of 7 knots, in daylight with clear and calm weather, 2 lookouts on the bridge, other ships were in sight.
 A second torpedo was later seen to pass astern, frequently breaking water and eventually striking the cliffs south of Cap de Rosier.
-Inger Elizabeth developed a heavy list and sank within 5 minutes in 48 49N 64 06W.
+Inger Elisabeth developed a heavy list and sank within 5 minutes in 48 49N 64 06W.
 No distress signals had been sent.
 The starboard lifeboat was partly destroyed in the explosion but the port boat and dinghy(?) were successfully launched and those who had jumped overboard were picked up by the boats.
 Able Seaman Brune, who had been on lookout duty on the bridge, had jumped overboard though he could not swim, and was never seen again.
 3rd Engineer Henrik Knag and the Irish Trimmer Edward Mangan were killed in the engine room.
 The attacker was not seen, but while the survivors were in the lifeboats, a periscope was observed breaking the surface for about 10 minutes, passing from port to starboard astern of the convoy.
 The 23 survivors rowed towards shore until motorboats came out and towed them into Cap de Rosier.
 They were later taken to Gaspe.
 The hearings were held in Montreal on Sept.
 24-1942 with the captain, the 2nd mate (who had been on board since July-1939), the 1st engineer, the boatswain and the donkeyman appearing.
 Other ships torpedoed in this convoy were: The Dutch Saturnus (sunk around the same time as Inger Elizabeth by U-517), the British Essex Lance was damaged by U-165 the following morning, and shortly afterwards the Greek Joannis was sunk by U-165, which also damaged the American Pan York.
-See the external link provided below for more on these ships.
+See the external link provided at the end of this page for more on these ships.

 Crew List: